TXDYHHH/recognize-integrals/README.md

+This is my graduation project.
+This project aims to recognize and calculate the integrals in the pictures.
 BST file has all the code.
+Data.rar includes charectors 1-9, 'a'-'z' and some Greek letters which I need.
 The discription of the code is in my thesis.
 Only the 3rd, 4th and 5th section of my thesis are useful.